xot/ElectraOne/README.md

 ## Installation

-Make sure that the version of Ableton Live and the firmware of the ElectraOne are supported (see below).
+Make sure that the version of Ableton Live and the firmware of the E1 are supported (see below).

 1. Copy all Python files to your local Ableton MIDI Live Scripts folder (```~/Music/Ableton/User Library/Remote Scripts/``` on MacOS and
 ```~\Documents\Ableton\User Library\Remote Scripts``` on Windows) into a directory called ```ElectraOne```.
 Note that ```~``` stands for your home directory (```/Users/<username>/``` on the Mac and ```C:\Users\<username>``` on Windows 10)

-3. Add ElectraOne as a Control Surface in Live > Preferences > MIDI.
-Set the both the input port and the output port to ```Electr Controller (Electra Port 1)```.
+3. Add E1 as a Control Surface in Live > Preferences > MIDI.
+Set the both the input port and the output port to ```Electra Controller (Electra Port 1)```.
 For both, tick the *Remote* boxes in the MIDI Ports table below.
 See:

 ![Ableton Preferences](./images/ableton.png "Ableton Preferences")

-4. Upload the ```Mixer.eproj``` (included in the distribution) patch to the Electra One to bank 6 preset 1.
+4. Upload the ```Mixer.eproj``` (included in the distribution) patch to the E1 to bank 6 preset 1.

 Start Ableton

-A patch for the appointed  device (indicated by the 'Blue Hand') will automatically be constructed (or loaded), uploaded and then mapped to the Electra One
+A patch for the appointed  device (indicated by the 'Blue Hand') will automatically be constructed (or loaded), uploaded and then mapped to the E1

 See ```~/Library/Preferences/Ableton/Live <version>/Log.txt``` for any error messages (on MacOS).